Products on sale!

 The data represented here are the result of an analysis carried out using Tuduu's proprietary algorithms, based on the database provided by IEO.
 As such, they may contain errors and/or inaccuracies, so users are always requested to verify their correctness.
 If anomalies are detected, please contact us at info@tuduu.it

-Cool on a serving plate where you will stack the breads as they are cooked
+Cool on a serving plate, stacking the breads as they are cooked

 Energy (kcal)118.46